trentlarson/endorser-ch/README.md

 - 80 0 gotta report errors to user (eg. repeated or failed confirmations so should see mix of successes and errors)
 - 80 0 in SignClaim, set to confirmations & choose some, set to Join action, set to confirmations again and see that the list is not refreshed
 - 80 0 usability: add a "waiting" spinner when remote method is called
-- 60 3 neo4j?
+- 70 0 bug: if there's already a response JWT & message then a new one might not show
+- 70 0 retrieve dates in full ISO-format dates (eg for confirmations), not dates without timestamp
+- 70 0 bug when a claim is duplicated
+- 70 0 remove duplicate decode in JWT service
+- 70 0 add test for rejection of duplicate claim submissions
+- 70 0 handle "access_denied" when person rejects claim on phone
 - 70 0 usability: fade out the confirmation button when pushed
 - 70 3 have someone audit use of uport.pushToken
+- 70 1 tests: see above; duplicate JWT data; ACACs by different times; no claim in JWT
+- 70 2 add Typescript
+- 70 1 DID validation check adds seconds to the tests (see timeout(4001)) so find a faster validation
+- 60 0 make record IDs into hashes not sequentially increasing numbers
 - 60 0 write migration to remove claimEncoded column
+- 60 3 neo4j?
 - 50 1 fix & enable the "should hide DIDs" tests in controller.js
+- 50 0 optimize whoDoesRequestorSeeWhoCanSeeObject rather than 2 awaits
+- 40 0 after signing a claim, signing another claim doesn't even hit the server until page refresh
+- 40 6 put all functionality in uport mobile app
 - 30 0 on uport-demo: change store/play pics in Welcome.js to local files
 - 30 0 in confirmation, check whether it really is a JoinAction
 - 30 0 try-catch around jwt.service resolveAuthenticator when not connected to internet
-- 40 0 after signing a claim, signing another claim doesn't even hit the server until page refresh
 - 30 0 report page: who has the most activity for a time range
-- 60 0 make record IDs into hashes not sequentially increasing numbers
-- 70 1 tests: see above; duplicate JWT data; ACACs by different times; no claim in JWT
-- 70 0 remove duplicate decode in JWT service
-- 70 0 add test for rejection of duplicate claim submissions
-- 70 0 handle "access_denied" when person rejects claim on phone

 - How do I find the app address or ID?
 0xa55...40b, from phone to IP: 0x669...e8a then 0x1b2...2e6